 The lineage of these teachings was then passed from Teacher to disciple, and spread first within India, then throughout much of Asia, and now to countries throughout most of the western world.
 Buddha’s teachings, or Dharma, are likened to a wheel that moves from country to country in accordance with changing conditions and people’s inclinations.
 The external forms of presenting Buddhism may change as it meets with different cultures and societies, but its essential authenticity is ensured through the continuation of an unbroken lineage of realized practitioners.

 Initially, there were two principal lineages passed down from Buddha Shakyamuni, known as the wisdom lineage of Nagarjuna and the method lineage of Asanga.
-The wisdom lineage of the profound path, which emphasizes the teachings on the nature of ultimate reality, passed from Buddha Shakyamuni to Manjushri, from Manjushri to Nagarjuna, and then to Chandrakirti and further Indian Buddhist Masters.
-The method lineage of the vast path, which emphasizes the activity of supreme compassion, passed from Buddha Shakyamuni to Maitreya, from Maitreya to Asanga, and then to Vasubandhu and further Indian Buddhist Masters.
+The wisdom lineage of the profound path, which emphasizes the teachings on the nature of ultimate reality, passed from Buddha Shakyamuni to Manjushri, from Manjushri to Nagarjuna, and then to other Indian Buddhist Masters.
+The method lineage of the vast path, which emphasizes the activity of supreme compassion, passed from Buddha Shakyamuni to Maitreya, from Maitreya to Asanga, and then to Vasubandhu and other Indian Buddhist Masters.